rleber/bun/doc/readme.md

 1. Set up configuration.
 The "bun config" commands are useful for this.
 You may also want to define the "BUN_REPOSITORY" environment variable to point to the URL of the archived files.
 2. Use "bun archive fetch" to fetch the repository into the archive.
-3. Set the "at_path" configuration setting to point to the location of the downloaded archive.
+3. Set the definition of the place 'catalog' to point to the catalog listing of the archive.
+(Using "bun archive places")
-4. Set the "catalog_path" configuration setting to point to the location of the catalog file.
-5. You can use "bun ls" to list tapes, "bun catalog ls" to list the catalog, and "bun catalog check" to identify tapes not matching the catalog.
+4. You can use "bun ls" to list tapes, "bun catalog ls" to list the catalog, and "bun catalog check" to identify tapes not matching the catalog.
-6. If desired, use "bun archive index build" to build the index file (although "bun fetch") may have already done this.
+5. If desired, use "bun archive index build" to build the index file (although "bun fetch") may have already done this.
-7. Use "bun archive index set_dates" to set file modification dates to match the modification dates from the catalog.
+6. Use "bun archive index set_dates" to set file modification dates to match the modification dates from the catalog.
-8. Optionally, use "bun archive text_status" to check the quality of the archived text files.
+7. Optionally, use "bun archive text_status" to check the quality of the archived text files.
-9. There are a variety of commands you can use to work on individual files:
+8. There are a variety of commands you can use to work on individual files:
    - "bun cat"      Copy a file to STDOUT
    - "bun check"    Check if a file is clean
    - "bun cp"       Copy a file from the archive